-Therapeutic Treatment Home Services (TTHS) program is an intensive, trauma-responsive, individualized behavioral health service provided to a youth in a family setting, using specially trained and intensively supervised therapeutic treatment parents.
-The TTHS program places a youth with a therapeutic treatment parent (TxP), who is carefully selected and contracted by AK Child & Family, trained, and matched to the youth's needs.
-The TxP is empowered to act as a key agent to implement the youth's treatment plan, provide intensive oversight, facilitate trauma-informed behavioral interventions, provide medication monitoring, and maintain contact with the parent or guardian and other members of the treatment team, as well as make available an array of therapeutic activities and assist in the successful transition from TTHS to reunification with the youth's family.
-When a family is not available for reunification, the TxP and the treatment team assists the youth with transition to independent living or alternative permanency placement.
+Treatment foster care (TFC) is an intensive, trauma responsive, individualized behavioral health service provided to a youth in a family setting, utilizing specially trained and intensively supervised treatment foster parents.
+The TFC program places a youth with a treatment foster parent (TxP), who is carefully selected, trained and matched to the youths' needs.
+The treatment foster parent is empowered to act as a key agent to implement the youths' treatment plan, provide intensive oversight, facilitate trauma informed behavioral interventions, provide medication monitoring, maintain contact with the parent/guardian and other members of the treatment team, as well as make available an array of therapeutic activities and assist in the successful transition from TFC to reunification with the youth's family.
+When a family is not available for reunification, the TFC parent and the treatment team assists the transition to independent living or alternative permanency placement.